jtarbard/Software-Engineering-Project-Wiki/Meetings/Attendence-Record.md

 We discuss briefly about individual's progress, plans, and issues, all under 15 minutes.\
 These are currently not recorded.

+In sprint 2, we have revised the pair programming structure.
+See [Git Structure](/Documentation/Git-Structure).

-Currently, we have met up as a full group for pair programming sessions - the actual tasks are still done in pairs, but should there be any questions we can all openly discuss together.
+In sprint 1, we have met up as a full group for pair programming sessions - the actual tasks are still done in pairs, but should there be any questions we can all openly discuss together.

 # Sprint 1 Record
 |Date|Meeting|Dante|Li|Jasmine|Jason|Lewis|Vincent|